 Really.
 I mean how can you go wrong in the healthy department?
 Quinoa, salmon, and red peppers.
 It’s in the bag.

 Unless you’ve been living in a cave (and if so, welcome back) you know that quinoa is being touted as a “superfood” – gluten-free, filled with nutrient-rich magnesium, iron, and calcium.
 It’s also low in both fat and calories, yet high in protein.
 The new culinary star.
 And it’s so easy to prepare.
 The only thing I find to be important when working with quinoa is to rinse it well.
 I use a triple rinse method to get the bitter coating off; if you don’t mind a little bit of bitter, then just give it a rinse as you would rice.
 I’m finding more and more manufacturers saying you don’t need to rinse quinoa but I suspect they have removed some of the pericarps and that’s like removing some of the nutrition.
 So buy whole, natural quinoa and give it a good rinse.

-That said, the farmed fish industry is starting to make some good progress towards stopping the practices they used that fouled the water which had previously been a huge problem for the environment and are working towards keeping the fish farms cleaner so the fish are not swimming in their own filth.
+That said, the farmed fish industry is starting to make some good progress towards stopping the practices they used that fouled the water which had previously been a huge problem for the environment and is working towards keeping the fish farms cleaner so the fish are not swimming in their own filth.
 Changing the feed mix and not using hormones is also on the rise.

 But for now, I will still stick with my wild salmon.